anoncoder44/TBC/README.md

 Dependencies:

-The following dependencies are required to run the code: pycryptodome python3 and py-benchmark
+The following dependencies are required to run the code: pycryptodome, python3, and py-benchmark

 Ensure that these dependencies are installed before executing the code.